MHFA CORE COURSES

 The course also covers mental health crisis situations, including suicidal thoughts and behaviours, non-suicidal self-injury, intoxication, and bullying and abuse.

-For a summary of research data, manual content and objectives please download the What is teen MHFA? booklet here.
+For a summary of research data, manual content and objectives, please download the What is teen MHFA?
+Booklet here.

 Course Structure